Fish-Git/cmpsctst/README.txt

 a much simplified "condensed" test results summary file that just lists the percentage of tests each implementation PASSED or FAILED.

+Linux:

+Bash scripts exist with the same names as the previously mentioned Windows batch files.
+Tested on CentOS 6.4 VMware virtual machine.

                                TEST FILES